-This option is for students who have earned an approved Associate in Arts and Sciences or the equivalent.
-Students who have completed another type of associate's degree should consult with an advisor about the transfer option.
-Transfer students may apply 90 credits from an approved transfer degree toward completion of the requirements for completion of the Bachelor of Arts in Native Studies Leadership.
-The following describes the coursework for the remaining 90 credits required for completion of the program of study.
+This option is for students entering at the junior level after earning an approved Associate in Arts and Sciences or the equivalent from NWIC or another institution.
+Students who have completed another type of associate's degree should consult with an advisor because additional coursework may be necessary to complete program requirements.
+Students transferring from another college may apply up to 90 credits toward completion of the program.
+Students must complete at least 180 credits, 60 of which are at the 300-499 level, in order to graduate.

-TRANSFER CR EDITS Credits

-Transfer Credits 90

-TOTAL TRANS SFER CREDITS 90

-NATIVE STUDI ES LEADERSHIP CORE REQUIREMENTS Credits

-CSOV 300 Cultural Sovereignty Transfer Seminar 5

-CSOV 301 Indigenous Theory and Methods: We Own Our Knowledge 5

-CSOV 302 Indigenous Research: Validating Our Past-Writing Our Future 5

-CSOV 320 Impacts of Colonization 5

-CSOV 335 Social Justice: In Defense of Our Homelands 5

-CSOV 410 Senior Seminar 5

-CSOV 490 Honoring Traditional Leadership 5

-CSOV 499 Senior Project: Rebuilding Our Nations 10

-NESC 310 Native Science 5

-POLS 350 Native Governments and Politics 5

-TOTAL NATIV E STUDIES LEADERSHIP CORE REQUIREMENTS 55

-ELECTIVES Credits

-A maximum of 11 credits numbered 100-299.
-Choose elective courses in consultation with a faculty advisor.
-35

-TOTAL ELECTIVE REQUIREMENTS 35

-TOTAL DE 180
+PRIOR CREDITS Credits Prior Credits From an NWIC associate's degree or a transfer degree 90 TOTAL PRIOR CREDITS 90 NATIVE STUDIES LEADERSHIP CORE REQUIREMENTS Credits CSOV 300 Cultural Sovereignty Transfer Seminar 2 5 CSOV 301 Indigenous Theory and Methods: We Own Our Knowledge 5 CSOV 302 Indigenous Research: Validating Our Past-Writing Our Future 5 CSOV 320 Impacts of Colonization 5 CSOV 335 Social Justice: In Defense of Our Homelands 5 CSOV 410 Senior Seminar 5 CSOV 490 Honoring Traditional Leadership 5 CSOV 499 Senior Project: Rebuilding Our Nations 10 NESC 310 Native Science 5 POLS 350 Native Governments and Politics 5 TOTAL NATIV E STUDIES LEADERSHIP CORE REQUIREMENTS 55